phaustin/quantecon-example/book/docs/scipy.md

 To understand the idea, recall the well-known game where

 -   Player A thinks of a secret number between 1 and 100
--   Player B asks if it\'s less than 50
+-   Player B asks if it's less than 50

-    > -   If yes, B asks if it\'s less than 25
+    > -   If yes, B asks if it's less than 25
-    > -   If no, B asks if it\'s less than 75
+    > -   If no, B asks if it's less than 75

 And so on.

 This is bisection.

-Here\'s a simplistic implementation of the algorithm in Python.
+Here's a simplistic implementation of the algorithm in Python.

 It works for all sufficiently well behaved increasing continuous functions with $f(a) < 0 < f(b)$